exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/instructions.md

 ## 5. Update the recipe with notes

-Go back through the recipe, adding notes and documentation.
+Go back through the recipe, adding notes in the form of function docstrings.

 ```python
 def elapsed_time_in_minutes(number_of_layers, elapsed_bake_time):